 One of the first decisions you’ll have to make when starting your home-hunt is whether you want to live in the city, the suburbs or right out into the country.
-The city is often alluring for its vibrancy and excitement, while heading further out towards open country can offer up some much needed fresh air.
-It’s a long term choice, so weighing up the lifestyle choice that's best for you is a vital step towards finding the perfect home.
+The city is often alluring for its vibrancy and excitement while heading further out towards open country can offer up some much needed fresh air.
+It’s a long-term choice, so weighing up the lifestyle choice that's best for you is a vital step towards finding the perfect home.

-Here we want to provide you a quick and simple list of the some of the most essential aspects to consider when making your decision.
+Here we want to provide you with a quick and simple list of the some of the most essential aspects to consider when making your decision.
 Have a breeze through these to make sure you’ve covered the most vital local factors.